Strontium (Citrate / Ranelate)

 Bone Mineral Density (Strontium Ranelate)

-SOTI trial (Meunier 2004) showed strontium ranelate 2 g/day reduced vertebral fractures by 41% vs placebo over 3 years in postmenopausal osteoporosis.
+SOTI trial showed strontium ranelate 2 g/day reduced vertebral fractures by 41% vs placebo over 3 years in postmenopausal osteoporosis.
 TROPOS trial showed reduced non-vertebral fractures.
 Established strontium ranelate as evidence-based osteoporosis treatment in Europe — until safety concerns led to restriction in 2014.

-Dual Action — Bone Formation AND Resorption Inhibition
+Dual Action — Bone Formation and Resorption Inhibition

 Distinguishes strontium from most other bone agents.
-Increases osteoblast (bone formation) activity AND decreases osteoclast (bone resorption) activity.
+Increases osteoblast (bone formation) activity and decreases osteoclast (bone resorption) activity.
 Most bisphosphonates only inhibit resorption.

 Strontium Citrate (Supplement) Theoretical Effects

-Strontium citrate is the typical supplemental form — provides similar elemental strontium to ranelate but NOT same drug.
+Strontium citrate is the typical supplemental form — provides similar elemental strontium to ranelate but not same drug.
 Theoretical bone-supportive effects via similar mechanism.
-CRITICAL: strontium citrate lacks direct RCT evidence equivalent to ranelate; effects extrapolated from ranelate data.
+Critical: strontium citrate lacks direct RCT evidence equivalent to ranelate; effects extrapolated from ranelate data.

 DEXA Scan Artifact (False BMD Increase)

-CRITICAL CONSIDERATION: strontium has higher atomic weight than calcium; even modest strontium incorporation into bone creates ARTIFACTUAL INCREASE in DEXA bone density readings (~10% per 1% strontium content).
+Critical consideration: strontium has higher atomic weight than calcium; even modest strontium incorporation into bone creates ARTIFACTUAL increase in DEXA bone density readings (~10% per 1% strontium content).
 This OVERESTIMATES true bone density gains with strontium.
 Real bone strength gains are smaller than DEXA suggests.

 Mechanism of action